Jimut123/LeaderBehaviour/README.md

 # Leader Behaviour Prediction
 This project will deal with extracting and gathering information about the behaviour/ bad work (corresponding to predefined adjectives ) of a leader/ representative by constantly scraping news website.

+We have converted the output to a [JSON file](https://github.com/Jimut123/LeaderBehaviour/blob/master/output_data.json).

 ## Installing required libraries

 ```